DearXuan7392/EasyEnchanting/README.md

 4. Enchantments of the bow are still work on crossbow.
 5. The tool with Mending will directly deduct XP instead of durability.
 6. The max cost in anvil is 39.

+## Migration

+Easy Enchanting has been integrated into Easy Tweak.
+If you only need certain features, go to [Easy Tweak](https://modrinth.com/mod/easy-tweak)